 The requirements for recordkeeping are overly burdensome on manufacturers.
-Lennox manufacturers sell to a global market that requires sophisticated recordkeeping meant to optimize the efficiency of their operation and.
-Additional requirements by one state can disrupt this process and create unnecessary burdens.
+AHRI manufacturers sell to a global market that requires sophisticated recordkeeping meant to make their operation and business operate at maximum efficiency.
+Additional requirements by one state can disrupt this process and create unnecessary burdens on their business.

-Lennox operates in a supply chain where equipment is shipped around the globe on a daily basis.
+AHRI members operate in a supply chain where equipment is shipped around the globe on a daily basis.
 The equipment is often not shipped to the direct end-user.
-Distribution centers and contractors play a role in delivery to the end user.
-Documentation requirements will also not be known for all equipment as some of these equipment are just components of the full system and will not individually contain all refrigerant and charge information.
-Placing these unnecessary record keeping requirements on manufacturers comes at a cost and does not improve the enforcement of these regulations.
+Distribution centers and contractors play a role in delivering the good to the end user.
+Included in ARB's initial statement of reason in the staff report, is the assumption that "affected businesses already keep all the records that will be required for the record-keeping provision, thus there is no additional recordkeeping cost".
+While in fact, many businesses do not keep the statements and records that this regulation will now require.
+Many of the products that are manufactured by our members do not reach California through the initial sale.
+These products instead enter into the market and are distributed geographically.
+As currently outlined, all documentation requirements will also not be known for all equipment as some of these pieces are just components of the full system and will not individually contain all refrigerant and charge information.
+Placing these unnecessary record keeping requirements on manufacturers does come at a cost and does not improve the enforcement of these regulations.

-Sales records that manufacturers do keep are confidential business information and should not be required to be disclosed in any circumstance.
+Sales records that manufacturers do keep is confidential business information and should not be required to be disclosed in any circumstance.
 Confidential business data must be protected.
 Customer lists, market shares, and product selections are important proprietary business data.
 Creating a single point source for this information can be very harmful to all levels of product distribution and installation but particularly for overburdened small business interests.